How to Create Space in a Small Kitchen

 Too little and you are risking cooking frustration or worse, third-degree burns as you try to dice onions next to a very hot stove.
 Too much and you turn into a marathon runner running from station to station just to cook a meal.

-More often than not a kitchen does have adequate counter space, it is just hidden under the things we feel NEED to be out on display.
-Our task today is to find out how to not make more space but instead to uncover the space we already have.
-Okay, maybe we will tuck in a tip on making a little extra space as well.
+More often than not, a kitchen does have adequate counter space; it is just hidden under the things we feel NEED to be out on display.
+Our task today is to find out how to not make more space but instead uncover the space we already have.
+Plus, we will tuck in a few bonus space-saving tips as well.

 Go there right now and take a walk around.
 Look at how you have your kitchen set up and ask yourself a few questions.

-If you answered yes to one or more of these questions and odds are if you are here you did, then good for you.
-That means we have a little wiggle room and more open counter space might just be in your future after all.
+If you answered yes to one or more of these questions, then good for you.
+That means we have a little wiggle room, and more open counter space might just be in your future after all.

 RELATED: HOW TO HAVE CLUTTER-FREE COUNTERS